zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 and union callbacks, and do not change response traversal.
 Public preparation still accepts named callback keys.
 Plans may be shared, but callback bindings are always prepared against their own table and snapshotted independently.

+The compiler may omit list-depth hints when no special conversion operation exists at or below that path.
+Generic nullable traversal handles those plain lists.
+List wrappers around scalars, unions, references, opaque values, and fragment-bearing records are retained.
+An entirely empty plan uses the shared converter; named input references are never removed by this optimization.